mosser/sec-labs/lab_2/backend/README.md

 ## Interacting with InfluxDB

-InfluxDB is a time-aerie database, designed to store measurements.
+InfluxDB is a time-serie database, designed to store measurements.
 We interact with the backend using an HTTP API published by the InfluxDB engine on port 8086.

 To create a database named `sec`:

 ```
 $ curl -i -XPOST http://localhost:8086/query --data-urlencode "q=CREATE DATABASE sec"